jdk137/googlemap-image-exporter/README.md

 1. edit googlemapExmaple/index.html

 Set your google api map key to replace YOUR_API_KEY.

 Set width, height, min-height, zoomlevel and so on, adjust to get your target image.
 Default image config is terrain, no label, road and point.
 [google map style](https://developers.google.com/maps/documentation/javascript/styling)
-make sure you can load the map in your browser.
+Make sure you can load the target map in your browser.

 2. config phantomjsScript/googlemap.js

-set viewport big enough to contain your map set url to be filepath or url to googlemapExmaple/index.html set wait time to full load your page, default is 20 seconds
+set viewport big enough to contain your map

+set url to be filepath or url to googlemapExmaple/index.html

+set wait time long enough to full load your page, default is 20 seconds

 3. download phantomjs of your OS and run command in terminal
 ```